thomaslazier89-lang/osticket-prereqs/README.md

 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system **osTicket**.

-## 📘 Learning Outcomes

-- Configure a virtual server
-- Connect server with client machines
-- Install and configure ticketing software for admins, agents, and users
-- Understand the essential elements of ticket submission and resolution

 ## 🖥️ Environments and Technologies Used

 - **Microsoft Azure (Virtual Machines / Compute)**